message-manager-discord/site/README.md

 ## Privacy

-Privacy policy for both the bot and website is avalabile in the bot's [repo](https://github.com/AnotherCat/message-bot/blob/master/PRIVACY_POLICY.md)
+Privacy policy for both the bot and website is available in the bot's [repo](https://github.com/AnotherCat/message-bot/blob/master/PRIVACY_POLICY.md)